On the monochromatic Schur Triples type problem: The minimum number, over all -coloring of , of monochromatic Schur triples

-The method to obtain the upper bounds in this section is similar to the one in section 2.
-In general we start with the first interval with color 1.
+The method to obtain the upper bounds in this section is similar to the one used in sections 2 and 3.
+In general we start with the first interval having color 1.
 Then we add interval 2 with color 2 in the optimal way.
 Then we add the third interval starting with color 1.
-If we get a positive solution , we move to the fourth interval.
-Otherwise we try with color 2.
-We keep going on in this fashion until there is no color that gives a positive solution. \\
+If we get a positive solution, we move to the fourth interval.
+Otherwise we try with color 3.
+We keep going on in this fashion until there is no color that gives a positive solution.

 Since there are many intervals involved in the computation, it is too much computation to do by hand.
 We wrote a computer program to help us compute the solutions for each $r$-coloring.
-The work was not so straightforward as we thought, since the details of counting triples and doing calculus at the same time are a bit tricky.
-But we made it at the end.
 We list the colorings up to $r = 5$, \;\ as examples, below.
 The program is available for download from the author's web site.\\

-\textbf{Definition:}\\ C = list of the coloring in order. \\ L = length of each interval (proportional to each other) corresponding to each color in C. \\ N = number of monochromatic Schur triple according to C and L. \\
+\textbf{Definitions:}\\ $C$ = list of the coloring in order. \\ $L$ = length of each interval (proportional to each other) corresponding to each color in $C$. \\ $N$ = number of monochromatic Schur triple according to $C$ and $L$.

-After $r =3$, the lengths of the intervals are fractions with huge numerators and denominators.
+For $r \geq 4$, the lengths of the intervals are fractions with huge numerators and denominators.
 So we omit $C$ and $L$ here.\\

-$r =4$, N = $\frac{69631222699293042329481527n^2}{67076984091396704809405315398}+O(n) \sim \frac{n^2}{963.3176} +O(n) $.\\ $r =5$ , N $\sim \frac{n^2}{7610.0730} +O(n) $.\\
+$r =4$, N = $\frac{69631222699293042329481527n^2}{67076984091396704809405315398}+O(n) \sim \frac{n^2}{963.3176} +O(n) $.\\ $r =5$, N $\sim \frac{n^2}{7610.0730} +O(n) $.\\

-For $r =6$, the length of the intervals are even larger fractions.
+For $r =6$, the lengths of the intervals are even larger fractions.
 This caused Maple to slow down.
 We waited for about 8 hours and we stopped.
-We did not get an answer. \\
+We did not get an answer.
+However we were not really disappointed about this failure.
+The algorithm is more important. \\